matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

 3 rows in set (0.00 sec)
 ```

-The columns of the table output from `VALUES` have the implicitly named columns column_0, column_1, column_2, and so on, always beginning with 0.
-This fact can be used to order the rows by column using an optional `ORDER BY` clause in the same way that this clause works with a `SELECT` statement, as shown here:
+The columns of the table output from `VALUES` have the implicitly named columns column_0，column_1，column_2，and so on，always beginning with 0。This fact can be used to order the rows by column using an optional `ORDER BY` clause in the same way that this clause works with a `SELECT` statement，as shown here：

 ```
 mysql> VALUES ROW(1,-2,3), ROW(5,7,9), ROW(4,6,8) ORDER BY column_1;